greygore/dotfiles/README.md

 Removing the symbolic links from your home directory will remove any dotfile customizations.
 Restore any backups that you surely made before running the install script to return to your original settings.

-### OS X
+### macOS

-The OS X default settings are heavily commented, with some available options commented out entirely.
+The macOS default settings are heavily commented, with some available options commented out entirely.
 Additional options for each setting are documented where available, as is the default value if available.
 For settings using `defaults`, change `write` to `delete` to reset to the default system value.
 For example:

 ```bash
 # Set scroll direction